gnosis/gnosis-labs-hackathon-starter/README.md

-# Gnosis Labs ZuBerlin 2024
+# Gnosis Labs Eth Global Hackathon 2024

 Welcome to the Gnosis AI EthGlobal 2024 Hackathon repo!
 Here you will find all you need to build a tool for AI Agents that can make predictions on outcomes of future events.